Disease

 Poor air circulation preventing complete drying

-Watering too frequently for the plant's environment
+Watering too frequently for the plant's specific environment

 How to Fix It